The London Green Directory!

 What to do when the compost pile…

-- There is not enough nitrogen in the pile.
+— Is wet and will not heat up: There is not enough nitrogen in the pile.
 Add nitrogen-rich materials such as kitchen scraps or grass clippings.

-- Kitchen scraps have been left uncovered.
+— Attracts fruit flies and wasps: Kitchen scraps have been left uncovered.
 Cover the scraps with a layer of dirt or leaves.

-- Cooked food or meat wastes have been added.
+— Attracts animal pests: Cooked food or meat wastes have been added.
 Try to avoid adding these items, and make the container inaccessible to animals.

-London Composts is a unique partnership of environmentally minded London businesses, non-profit organizations and local government working collectively to raise awareness of composing in the London community.
-Please contact Anne Boyd, Manager Waste Diversion Programs for more information (519 661 CITY x6464)
+This is a unique partnership of environmentally minded London businesses, nonprofits and local government working collectively to raise awareness of composing locally.
+Contact Anne Boyd, City Manager, Waste Diversion Programs, for more information (519 661-2489, x6464)

 What is Vermicomposting?

 How does it work?
-The worms will eat just about any food scraps from the kitchen.
-Cut the food into smaller pieces first.
+The worms will eat just about any kitchen food scraps.
+Cut food into smaller pieces first.
 It’s a good idea to avoid meat and bones, fresh onions and garlic, fatty or spicy foods.
 Egg shells, in particular can be a problem and should be dried and crushed finely first.

 Make your own vermicomposter:

-- Tear newspaper strips and fill one-third of container.
+— Tear newspaper strips and fill one-third of container.
 Dampen bedding and add worms.
-They must be red wrigglers.
+They should be red wigglers.

-- Bury food scraps in alternating areas of the composter.
-Smaller scraps will help speed the process.
+— Bury food scraps in alternating areas of the bin.
+Smaller scraps help speed the process.

 — You can then remove the upper layer of compost (an ideal amendment to add to your potted houseplants or to add directly to your garden.
 Your plants will love it).
 Then replace with fresh newspaper.